YunoHost/apps/README.md

 * Fork and edit the [community list](https://github.com/YunoHost/apps/tree/master/community.json)
 * Add your app's ID and git information at the right alphabetical place
 * Indicate the app's functioning state: `notworking`, `inprogress`, or `working`
+* Do not add the level yourself.
+The CI will do it.
 * Send a [Pull Request](https://github.com/YunoHost/apps/pulls/)

 App example addition: